Table of Contents

 How to Deal with Parental Alienation Syndrome

-- Foster open and respectful communication with the other parent, if possible.
+- Encourage open and respectful communication with the other parent, when possible, to reduce conflict and model healthy co-parenting behavior.

-- In severe cases, it may be necessary to involve the legal system to protect your parental rights and ensure the safety of your child.
+- In serious situations, consider legal intervention to safeguard your parental rights and ensure the emotional and physical well-being of your child.

 Frequently Asked Questions (FAQs)